 How is my Credit Score Determined?

 Next, let’s take a look at the science behind determining your score.
 As you take out credit, the various creditors gather information about your payment history and report it to the three main credit bureaus: Experian, TransUnion, and Equifax.
 The bureaus use various scoring models and proprietary formulas to come up with a score.
 As a result, your score may fluctuate from one bureau to the next.
-However, the following 5 factors will in fact play a role.
+However, the 5 factors illustrated below will in fact play a role.